Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/Predicates.md

 ### Execute If Predicate

-Use `/execute if predicate` to conditionally run commands:
+Use `/execute if predicate` to conditionally run commands.
+If you need a refresher on the surrounding execution DSL, the [Commands](/docs/commands/commands) page covers the broader command surface:

 ```kotlin
 function("test") {